Who are we and what do we do?

 Violence against women is a serious and widespread issue in Canada.
 According to Statistics Canada, more than 67% of Canadian women over the age of 16 have been victims of violence.

-Almost every week, a woman in Ontario dies at the hands of her partner, and over $4.8 billion is spent each year on physical and sexual abuse in Canada.
+Almost every week, a woman in Ontario dies at the hands of her partner, and over $7.4 billion to deal with the aftermath of spousal violence alone, according to the Department of Justice

 If you are living with or have experienced violence or abuse, we can help you 1-866-863-0511